pkgw/worklog-tools/README.md

 Then there are two things to work on: customizing the templates, and entering your previous accomplishments into log files.
 You’ll probably edit these hand-in-hand as you decide what things to include in your CV and how you want to express them in your log files.

-I organize my log files by year (e.g. [2012.txt](example/2012.txt)) but you can arrange them any way you want.
-The [wltool](wltool) reads in data from every file in the current directory whose name ends in `.txt`, processing the files in alphabetical order.
+Obviously, for some things it makes more sense just to put them directly in the templates, rather than using the templating system.

 Unsurprisingly, the templates get filled by running the [wltool](wltool) program.
 It has several subcommands that [are documented